joshbivens/trex/README.md

 ### Outposts (Level 1)
 New Outpost at the end of each Sector.
 Prices for upgrades in XP.
-- Refill health (free and automatic)
+- Refill health and shields (free and automatic)
 - Upgrades
   - Health (500xp/+25hp)
   - Shields (500xp/+15hp)